BrandonZu/PeterDB/report/project4.md

 - Describe how your group-based aggregation works.
 (If you have implemented this feature)

+Build in-memory hash table for int real and varchar group type.
+* For every tuple in outer table, get the group attribute and get the target froup
+* Update the float variable based on the aggregate operation and add the counter by one in the group
+* Calculate the final result using the float variable and counter for each group

 ### 9. Implementation Detail
 - Have you added your own module or source file (.cc or .h)?